inlets/inlets.dev/README.md

 ### Running with docker, when Ruby 2.x is not installed

-For live-reloading, you may need to alter the inotify settings for Linux:
+For Linux:

+Update the inotify settings:

 ```bash
 echo 2048 | sudo tee /proc/sys/fs/inotify/max_user_instances
 sudo sysctl -p
 ```

+For MacOS/Linux:

 Run a `yarn install` locally: